xpack/web-doxygen/website/docs/manual/pages/config.md

 </code></pre>

-<p>To generate the documentation for the <a href="https://sourceforge.net/projects/qdbttabular/">QdbtTabular</a> package I have used the following configuration file:</p>
+To generate the documentation for the <a href="https://sourceforge.net/projects/qdbttabular/">QdbtTabular</a> package I have used the following configuration file:

 <pre><code>PROJECT_NAME     = QdbtTabular